TuanTNG/YOUTUBE-VIS2021/README.md

 [Challenge description](https://competitions.codalab.org/competitions/28988#learn_the_details)

-This repo is created to describe the project `Youtube VIS Video Instance Segmentation Challenge 2021` conducted when I am an Machine Learning Engineer at [CyberCore AI](https://cybercore.co.jp/) from Feb.
+This repo is created to describe the project `Youtube VIS Video Instance Segmentation Challenge 2021` conducted when I am a Machine Learning Engineer at [CyberCore AI](https://cybercore.co.jp/) from Feb.
 2020 to now.
-It is a task in the company. <br/>
+The project is the cooperation between [Toyota Research Institute Advanced Development](https://www.woven-planet.global/) <br/>
-The code is belongs into CyberCore AI.
+The code belongs to CyberCore AI.

 ## Requirements <br/>
+Top ranks in the final leaderboard and have paper.
 ## Role
 Team member of a team with 4 people.
 I mainly focus on reading and implementing papers to improve the model results onthree tasks:  Object Detection, Instance Segmentation, and Object Tracking.
 ## Results